 Panagiota is the editor for the NAS Newsletter.
 She is currently a PhD candidate in Archaeology at the University of Nottingham and has been a fieldwork archaeologist in England for a number of years.

-Michelle joined the NAS Office as a part time administrator in January 2010.
+Hayley joined the NAS Office as a part time administrator in January 2014.

 Miranda Richardson - IJNA editor

 Miranda is the Editor of the IJNA for the NAS, and she started work on 1st June 2012.
 She is based in France but regularly attends NAS meetings and events in the UK.